mepatterson/her-advanced/README.md

 ## License

 Her is © 2012-2013 [Rémi Prévost](http://exomel.com) and may be freely distributed under the [MIT license](https://github.com/remiprev/her/blob/master/LICENSE).
 See the `LICENSE` file.

+Similarly, Her-Advanced was hacked-up by [M. E. Patterson](https://github.com/mepatterson) and continues to be freely distributed under the [MIT license](https://github.com/mepatterson/her-advanced/blob/master/LICENSE).
+See the `LICENSE` file.